hermanthehermit/hermanthehermit.github.io/index.md

 If you're interested in collaborating or would like to discuss anything with me, please feel free to reach out via email or social media.

-While you're here, I hope that you'll take a look at my various posts and projects as I continue my journey into this new field.
+While you're here, I hope that you'll follow my various posts and projects as I continue my journey into this new field.